 15. Stir gently but thoroughly, so that the cream is mixed uniformly with the gravy without breaking the paneer cubes.
 Switch off the flame.

-NOTE: Some of my paneer cubes broke while stirring because I used homemade paneer whose milk I cooked for too long.
+Note: Some of my paneer cubes broke while stirring because I used homemade paneer where the milk was cooked for too long.
 Oh, well!
 If a few of your paneer cubes break, rest assured that it will still taste absolutely delicious.

 16. Lastly sprinkle ¼ teaspoon garam masala and again stir gently.
 Check the seasonings and add more salt or sugar if required.